joelparkerhenderson/key-performance-indicator/README.md

 * Does it focus the organization on the priority improvement needs?
 * Does it drive the behavior and actions required to achieve the objectives?
 * Does it align work with value?

+<h2><a name="indicators">Indicators</a></h2>

+* Quantitative indicators: can be presented with a number.
+* Qualitative indicators: can't be presented as a number.
+* Leading indicators: predict the outcome of a process
+* Lagging indicators: present the success or failure post hoc
+* Input indicators: measure the amount of resources consumed during the generation of the outcome
+* Process indicators: represent the efficiency or the productivity of the process
+* Output indicators: reflect the outcome or results of the process activities
+* Practical indicators: interface with existing company processes.
+* Directional indicators: specifying how something is changing, such as getting better or worse.
+* Actionable indicators: sufficiently in an organization's control to effect change.
+* Financial indicators: used in performance measurement and when looking at an operating index.

 <h2><a name="kpi-vs-kli-vs-kpm">KPI vs. KLI vs. KPM</a></h2>